raiffas/FormulaCalculator/_posts/Tyler/2020-02-06-Technical-Brainstorming.md

 1. Analyze the formulas once and build a "road map" from formula to formula, then solve each formula in order For simplicity, I'm thinking that the former method would be the direction we would head in, if for no other reason than it seems to be the easier to implement and/or is the first algorithm to come to mind.

 As to how to implement these formulas, perhaps a software module for symbolic mathematics would work, since we would need to be able to rearrange formulas.
-Soemthing like [SymPy](https://www.sympy.org/en/index.html) would seem to work.
+Something like [SymPy](https://www.sympy.org/en/index.html) would seem to work.